leukbaars/DreamUV/README.md

 ## Hotspotting:

 Hotspotting is a technique to quickly assign uv's to UV islands by referencing a predefined uv atlas.
-The DreamUV hotspot tool will attempt it's best to find an appropriate sized rectangle on the atlas and fit it to the mesh geometry.
+The DreamUV hotspot tool will attempt its best to find an appropriate sized rectangle on the atlas and fit it to the mesh geometry.

-For the hotspotting too to work correctly, an atlas needs to be created.
+For the hotspotting tool to work correctly, an atlas needs to be created.
 This is simply a mesh consisting of a variety of different sized rectangles.
 For example:
 ![screenshot](http://www.brameulaers.net/blender/addons/github_images/dreamuv_atlas.jpg)
 This is just one example layout, any layout should work.